-Article 37.- Term of office.
-Director's rules.
+Article 37.- Duration of office.
+Board Statute.

-Board members shall hold their office for the period of time established by the General Meeting, which must be the same for all and may not exceed six years, at the end of which they may be re-elected one or more times for periods of the same maximum duration.
+Board members shall hold their office for the period of time established by the General Meeting, may not exceed four years, at the end of which they may be re-elected one or more times for periods of the same maximum duration.